davebenson/doom4-walkthrough/README.md

 4 Imps, a Possessed Security and two Possessed Soldiers in back are ready to fight you.
 The Shielded guy is the biggest problem, and the chainsaw may be the most effective way to deal with him.

-Taking the Keycard creates a Checkpoint.
+Taking the Keycard creates a CHECKPOINT.

 ## Mission 3: Fight: Getting Away with the Yellow Keycard